 remeshing:enabled | Flag | false | {true, false} | enables remeshing during compact |

-Within this tutorial we will explore the latter example and how remeshing can help to obtain the best result possible within a given face count budget.
+Within this tutorial we will explore the latter example and how voxelization remeshing can help to obtain the best result possible within a given face count budget.

 To demonstrate the remeshing functionality, we will first use a specific complex example mesh of a Digital Fashion item, which you can download here.